-Data Value = None

-Individual/transactional data: The lowest level of data captured and stored from operational systems, most analysts may refer to this type of data to eyeball an actual behaviour of an event or individual.
+Data Exports How To Tell You're In Stage 2 Analytics Maturity - Basic data export options are provided to users - No in-product reporting capabilities - Analytic value provided for users is outside of software What Your Data Structure Looks Like In Stage 2 Data Value = None Individual/transactional data: The lowest level of data captured and stored from operational systems, most analysts may refer to this type of data to eyeball an actual behaviour of an event or individual.
 No real value can be extracted for decision-making, as it does not depict a view of the whole population data.
 It is purely the collection of data stored in a transactional system, used to derive analytical data marts to extract more value later in the analytics lifecycle.
 For example: The time, place, price, discount, and payment methods used in a point-of-sale (PoS) transaction.

-Analytical Capability = Low

-Disconnected: As data is expected to be exported into an external tool by the user for any form of analysis, their decision-making and reporting is a segregated experience from the main product, and the quality of their insights is entirely dependent on the user's knowledge and usage of a third-party solution.

-Stage 2 presents a significant migration challenge for software vendors who want to mature their product's analytical experience and provide its own reporting solution, as you will have to offer comparable functionality to the various, disparate reporting tools used by your customers.
+What User Data Insights Looks Like In Stage 2 Analytical Capability = Low Disconnected: As data is expected to be exported into an external tool by the user for any form of analysis, their decision-making and reporting is a segregated experience from the main product, and the quality of their insights is entirely dependent on the user's knowledge and usage of a third-party solution.
+Future Scenario Stage 2 presents a significant migration challenge for software vendors who want to mature their product's analytical experience and provide its own reporting solution, as you will have to offer comparable functionality to the various, disparate reporting tools used by your customers.
 Creating such features in-house, unless armed with developers with analytics experience, is considerably difficult, so it is recommended to explore white-labelled, established alternatives.
+Why should you consider moving?

-- Clients are integrating data into their own reporting solutions but are struggling to build meaningful reports - You want to charge for access to data, but a data export does not provide enough value add to justify the charge
+Clients are integrating data into their own reporting solutions but are struggling to build meaningful reports

+You want to charge for access to data, but a data export does not provide enough value add to justify the charge When are you ready to move?

-- You have access to resources who understand your data model and can define and build basic reporting - O You have a clear set of basic reporting requirements from your user base that is common across many clients - You have an underlying data structure that can accommodate reporting workloads without impacting performance
+You have access to resources who understand your data model and can define and build basic reporting

+You have a clear set of basic reporting requirements from your user base that is common across many clients
-Embedded Analytics Maturity: Stage 3 - Basic Reporting

-The majority of customers come to Yellowfin at Stage 3 of the maturity lifecycle.
+You have an underlying data structure that can accommodate reporting workloads without impacting performance Embedded Analytics Maturity: Stage 3 - Basic Reporting The majority of customers come to Yellowfin at Stage 3 of the maturity lifecycle.
 This stage is typically marked by the introduction of an in-house developed analytical solution or basic operational reporting capabilities, where users can build basic parameter-driven reports within an application.
 However, the set of dashboards and reports options are usually limited, and users cannot create their own custom analysis.
 The challenge faced in this stage is that users' need for better insights and new reporting capabilities to drive decision-making is growing very fast, often faster than what developers can accommodate.
 This drives up requests for new reports and can bog development down in report creation, as developers are no longer fully focused on building the core product.